 Instructions

-• EGGS AND VANILLA: Add in 1 egg.
+• Add in 1 egg.
 Beat until incorporated.
-Add in the other egg and the vanilla.
+Add in the other egg and vanilla.
 Beat until incorporated.

-• DRY INGREDIENTS: Add in the oat flour, baking soda, baking powder, and fine sea salt.
+• Add oat flour, baking soda, baking powder, and salt to the mixture.
 Beat to combine.
-Add in the flour and mix until incorporated; do not overmix the dough.
-Finally, add in the milk chocolate chips and miniature chocolate chips.
-Mix through.
-Cover the dough and chill for 30 minutes.
+Mix in flour without overmixing, then fold in the milk chocolate chips and mini chocolate chips.
+Cover dough and let chill 30 minutes.

-• PREHEAT OVEN: Preheat the oven to 350 degrees.
-Line a large sheet pan with parchment paper or a Silpat liner and set aside.
+• While chilling, preheat oven to 350โ„‰.
+Line a large sheet pan with parchment paper or a silicon baking mat.

 Video